Did you know that your skin is your body’s largest organ?

 Working out is another great way to naturally support your skin!
 Not only does it make you sweat which can help rid your body of toxins (13), it also helps reduce inflammation which can help the key systems in your body- the lymphatic system, and digestive system- function properly (14).

-Physical activity in all forms- cardio, yoga and resistance training– allows fluid to move through your lymphatic system, which is network of vessels that carry a clear fluid called lymph throughout the body.
+Physical activity in all forms- cardio, yoga and resistance training– allows fluid to move through your lymphatic system, which is a network of vessels that carry a clear fluid called lymph throughout the body.

 Speaking of nutrition, exercise also promotes glowing skin by supporting and improving the health of your gut microbiome (15).
 Like they say- healthy gut, healthy skin.

-BONUS: HYDRATION – If you’re sweating it out regularly, it’s especially important to pay attention to staying hydrated.
+FOCUS ON HYDRATION – If you’re sweating it out regularly, it’s especially important to pay attention to staying hydrated.
 Not only does water ensure your digestive and lymphatic system are lubricated and able to do their jobs, your skin won’t be able to maintain elasticity without proper fluid intake.

 BONUS: SAUNA USE – Speaking of sweating it out, I use my infrared sauna.
 Regular sweat sessions are incredibly beneficial for reducing toxins and wastes through the pores, and the infrared light (nir, mid and far) spectrums in this sauna also penetrates deeply into the cells restoring cell health and improving skin elasticity.
 You can get more info on sauna use and how to build your own in this post if you’re interested.